-Page refreshes occur often during SharePointweb part communication!
+Page refreshes occur often during SharePoint web part communication.
 For example, a page refresh will occur when selecting a feature in one web part and sending that information to another web part.
 Be aware that a page refresh may cause you to lose changes you've made to the ArcGIS Maps web part.
-To avoid losing changes, click Apply on the Properties pane frequently while you're configuring the ArcGIS Maps web part.
+To avoid losing changes, click Apply in the Properties pane frequently while you're configuring the map.

-To put the ArcGIS Maps web part in edit mode, start by placing the page that contains the map in edit mode.
+To put the ArcGIS Maps web part in edit mode, place the page that contains the map in edit mode.
 On the SharePoint ribbon, click the Page tab and click Edit.

-Next, click the arrow above the upper right corner of the web part to display the drop-down menu, and choose Edit web part.
+Next, click the drop-down arrow at the upper right corner of the web part to display the drop-down menu, and choose Edit web part.

-Edit mode allows you to change the web part's configuration settings and save those changes as part of the web part.
-Configurable portions of the web part include the following:
+In edit mode, you define the map's configuration and save those changes as part of the web part.
+As the map author, you can also do the following: